 Delaware’s version of a Facebook-privacy law, called the “Workplace Privacy Act” (H.B.
 308), will go to hearing on Wednesday before the Telecommunications, Internet, and Technology Committee in Delaware’s House of Representatives.
 The bill, as amended, purports to prohibit employers from requesting or requiring an employee’s or applicant’s password to his or her social-networking site.

-In actuality, the bill would fail to accomplish that single objective but would, at the same time, have implications far beyond the stated objective.
-I wrote in a more demure tone about some of my concerns regarding this bill.
-But, after seeing a video update (below) in which Rich Heffron of the Delaware State Chamber of Commerce reports that the bill is likely to pass before the close of the session on June 30, it seems that a more direct approach may be in order.
+In actuality, the bill would fail to accomplish that single objective, but would, at the same time, have implications far beyond the stated objective.
+However, after seeing a video update (below) in which Rich Heffron of the Delaware State Chamber of Commerce reports that the bill is likely to pass before the close of the session on June 30, it seems that a more direct approach may be in order.

 No Friending, Even for Family